jawuku/clojure/NomadBSD_Clojure_Setup.md

 ```
 Run this script in a separate terminal or tab before running neovim and loading the .clj file.

-## Summary - to use conjure whenever you are editing a Clojure file:
+## Summary - to use Conjure whenever you are editing a Clojure file:

-## 1. Run conjure-repl.sh in separate terminal
+## 1. Run conjure-repl in a separate terminal
 ## 2. Open Clojure file in another terminal or tab, in Neovim

 # All done!